 Dalayee Lake lies in the boreal forest.
 Stroll through typical white spruce, pine and alpine fir forest or climb onto the surrounding plateaus.
 Look for signs of passing moose, lynx and snowshoe hare.
 Enjoy the sight of the plentiful waterfowl and listen to the whiskey-jacks and chickadees.
 Paddle out on the turquoise water of the lake and, in fall, marvel at the changing colors of the birches, aspen and willows.
 Gaze at the stars and, with a bit of luck, you may see the amazing northern lights dancing across the sky.

 Location and summer access:

 Dalayee Lake lies - as the crow flies - 85 km / 55 miles southeast of Whitehorse.
 Flying in by floatplane gives you a great birds-eye view of the region and is a choice you will not regret.
 On the road it is 110km / 70 miles to the trail head near Squanga Lake.
 From there you can hike or bike the 9 km / 5.5 miles to the cabins.
-The trail follows a gentle slope through boreal forests.
+The rough and in some places swampy trail follows a gentle slope through boreal forests.
 Elevation gain is approximately 200 meters / 650 feet.

 Rates for transportation: